duongnamphuong/php-abc/readme.md

 * lesson-002-post-request: handling of form registration using POST method, example from [guru99.com](https://www.guru99.com/php-forms-handling.html)
 * lesson-003-mysql: test a connection to MySQL.
 Before that, I used the GUI of MySQL Workbench to create a new user and set __Authentication Type: Standard__
 * lesson-004-swiftmailer: send email with Swift Mailer library (refer to beneath instruction for how to install the library).
+* lesson-005-sqlsrv: test a connection to SQL Server.

 ## Package management